tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$USERNAME` = your NASA Earthdata username
    `$PASSWORD` = your NASA Earthdata password

+   Once you have downloaded the MCD12Q1.051 hdf files, make sure you have a directory for storing land cover classifications.
+We will call it `$LCROOT`.
+Under `$LCROOT` there can be subdirectories for "MODIS", "NLCD_INEGI", etc.

-   Once you have downloaded the MCD12Q1.051 hdf files, run the following script to find the most frequent (mode) class for each pixel across all acquisition dates:
+   Run the following script to find the most frequent (mode) class for each pixel across all acquisition dates:

-   `wrap_find_mode_MODIS_PFT.pl MODIS/PFT/e4ftl01.cr.usgs.gov/MOTA/MCD12Q1.051 MCD12Q1 $STARTDATE $ENDDATE $HMIN $HMAX $VMIN $VMAX MODIS/PFT/mode_PFT MOD12Q1.mode`
+   `wrap_find_mode_MODIS_PFT.pl $MODISROOT/MODIS/PFT/e4ftl01.cr.usgs.gov/MOTA/MCD12Q1.051 MCD12Q1 $STARTDATE $ENDDATE $HMIN $HMAX $VMIN $VMAX $LCROOT/MODIS/mode_PFT MOD12Q1.mode`

    where

-   `$STARTDATE` = earliest desired acquisition date; for MCD12Q1, I used 2001.01.01
+   `$MODISROOT` = the top-level directory for MODIS data `$STARTDATE` = earliest desired acquisition date; for MCD12Q1, I used 2001.01.01
    `$ENDDATE` = latest desired acquisition date; for MCD12Q1, I used 2013.01.01
    `$HMIN` = minimum desired column of the MODIS sinusoidal tile grid
    `$HMAX` = maximum desired column of the MODIS sinusoidal tile grid
    `$VMIN` = minimum desired row of the MODIS sinusoidal tile grid
    `$VMAX` = maximum desired row of the MODIS sinusoidal tile grid
+   `$LCROOT` = the top-level directory for land cover classifications

-6. (Optional) Obtain the NLCD_INEGI land cover classification(s)
+5. (Optional) Obtain the NLCD_INEGI land cover classification(s)

    You can download the NLCD_INEGI land cover classifications from [Zenodo](https://zenodo.org/record/2580428).

-   I created a "NLCD_INEGI" subdirectory under "LandCover" (next to the "MODIS" subdirectory).
-Extract the NLCD_INEGI tar files to that subdirectory.
+   Make sure you have a top-level directory for land cover classifications, which we will call `$LCROOT`.
+Make a subdirectory under this called "NLCD_INEGI".
+Store the NLCD_INEGI under there.

-7. Downloading of MODIS land surface properties and aggregation over the land cover classification
+6. Downloading of MODIS land surface properties and aggregation over the land cover classification

+   Make sure you have a top-level directory for storing and processing the aggregated MODIS observations, which we will call `$AGGROOT`.

    After you have downloaded the index.html files, you can then run the following script to download the hdf files and aggregate the data over the land cover classification:

-!!!
-Change this
-   `wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.parallel $LCFORMAT $LCID $DOMAIN $STARTYEAR $ENDYEAR $LATMIN $LATMAX $LONMIN $LONMAX $PIX_PER_DEG $OUT_RES $AGGROOT/$LCTYPE/$LCID/aggregated $OUTPFX $FORCE`
+   `wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.parallel $LCROOT $LCTYPE $LCID $LCPFX $LC_TABLE $DOMAIN $LANDMASK $STARTYEAR $ENDYEAR $COARSE_MASK $LATMIN $LATMAX $LONMIN $LONMAX $PIX_PER_DEG $OUT_RES $AGGROOT/$LCTYPE/$LCID/aggregated $OUTPFX $FORCE`

    where

+   `$LCROOT` = path to top-level directory below which the land cover classifications are stored
-   `$LCFORMAT` = either "modis" (for MCD12Q1) or "asc" (for NLCD_INEGI) `$LCID` = either "mode_PFT" (for MCD12Q1) or the year (2001, 2011, s1992, s2001, s2011) (for NLCD_INEGI)
+   `$LCTYPE` = either "MODIS" (for MCD12Q1) or "NLCD_INEGI" (for NLCD_INEGI)
+   `$LCID` = either "mode_PFT" (for MCD12Q1) or the year (2001, 2011, s1992, s2001, s2011) (for NLCD_INEGI)
+   `$LCPFX` = prefix of land cover classification files, either "MCD12Q1" or "nlcd_inegi"
+   `$LC_TABLE` = table listing land cover classes and their processing options
+   `$DOMAIN` = domain name, either "CONUS_MX" or "USMX" (NLCD_INEGI only covers the USMX domain)
+   `$LANDMASK` = domain mask at the output resolution
-   `$STARTYEAR` = first year of MODIS land surface observations to process (I used 2000) `$ENDYEAR` = last year of MODIS land surface observations to process (I used 2016) !!!
-Change this - latmax and lon max are actually latminmax and lonminmax !!! or change script to make the doc true
+   `$STARTYEAR` = first year of MODIS land surface observations to process (I used 2000)
+   `$ENDYEAR` = last year of MODIS land surface observations to process (I used 2016)
-   `$LATMIN` = minimum latitude to process; must be integer multiple of 10 `$LATMAX` = maximum latitude to process; must be integer multiple of 10 `$LONMIN` = minimum longitude to process; must be integer multiple of 10 `$LONMAX` = maximum longitude to process; must be integer multiple of 10 `$PIX_PER_DEG` = number of MODIS pixels per degree (for all products discussed here, it is 240) `$OUT_RES` = output grid resolution in degrees (I used 0.0625) `$AGGROOT` = path to top-level directory of the tree of output directories `$LCTYPE` = either "MODIS" (for MCD12Q1) or "NLCD_INEGI" (for NLCD_INEGI) `$OUTPFX` = prefix for output NetCDF files; I used "veg_hist" `$FORCE` = either 0 (don't overwrite existing output files) or 1 (overwrite)
+   `$COARSE_MASK` = either the filename of a mask of 10x10 degree tiles covering the domain, or "null" to just process the whole domain as a single file
+   `$LATMIN` = southern boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the southern edge of the southernmost tile that you want to process)
+   `$LATMAX` = northern boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the northern edge of the northernmost tile that you want to process)
+   `$LONMIN` = western boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the western edge of the westernmost tile that you want to process)
+   `$LONMAX` = eastern boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the eastern edge of the easternmost tile that you want to process)
+   `$PIX_PER_DEG` = number of MODIS pixels per degree (for all products discussed here, it is 240)
+   `$OUT_RES` = output grid resolution in degrees (I used 0.0625)
+   `$AGGROOT` = path to top-level directory of the tree of output directories
+   `$LCTYPE` = either "MODIS" (for MCD12Q1) or "NLCD_INEGI" (for NLCD_INEGI)
+   `$OUTPFX` = prefix for output NetCDF files; I used "veg_hist"
+   `$FORCE` = either 0 (don't overwrite existing output files) or 1 (overwrite)
    This script has 2 stages; 1. download the MODIS data; 2. aggregate over the land cover classificaton.
 Once stage 1 has completed successfully, running this script again will not re-run stage 1 unless `$FORCE` is set to 1.

-   `$LCFORMAT`, `$LCID`, and `$LCTYPE` refer to the land cover classification. `$STARTYEAR` etc through `$PIX_PER_DEG` refer to the MODIS land surface observation time series. `$LATMIN` through `$LONMAX` describe the geographic bounds of the region to be processed, at 10x10 degree resolution, because the processing scripts divide the domain into 10x10 degree tiles.
-Output files (1 file per 10x10 degree tile) will be written to `$AGGROOT/$LCTYPE/$LCID/aggregated/`.
+   Variables that start with "LC" refer to the land cover classification. `$STARTYEAR` etc through `$PIX_PER_DEG` refer to the MODIS land surface observation time series. `$COARSE_MASK` is the filename of a mask over the domain at 10-degree resolution, for the purpose of breaking up large domains into smaller pieces and processing those pieces in parallel. if `$COARSE_MASK` is "null", the domain will not be divided into 10x10 degree tiles, but instead will be processed as a single region in one processing stream. `$LATMIN` through `$LONMAX` describe the geographic bounds of the region to be processed (if supplying non-null `$COARSE_MASK`, then these bounds must coincide with boundaries of 10x10 degree tiles).
+Output files (1 file per 10x10 degree tile if `$COARSE_MASK` is non-null) will be written to `$AGGROOT/$LCTYPE/$LCID/aggregated/`.

-!!!
-Change this   This script contains a coarse-resolution (10x10 degree) mask for several domains including CONUS_MX and USMX.
-Each domain is associated with a single land cover classification source (MOD12Q1 or the NLCD_INEGI )a specificAssociated with each domain is an ESRI ascii grid file containing a mask domain file containing a mask.
-This If you wish to process a different domain
-!!! user must add masks for any new domains!!!
-!!! expects an lc_table in a certain location!!!
-!!! edit the location in the script to be placeholder, and tell user to edit it!!!
-!!! args for PHX!!!

-   Each 10x10 tile will be processed as a separate background process, so these arguments should be chosen carefully so as not to create too many simultaneous processes.
+   If `$COARSE_MASK` is not "null", each 10x10 tile will be processed as a separate background process, so the lat/lon bounds should be chosen carefully so as not to create too many simultaneous processes.
 Also, each process uses a large amount of memory, which is another motivation for checking the memory usage on a single tile before submitting more than one at a time.

-   Each 10x10 tile is handled by a call to a separate instance of `wrap_download_join_and_agg_MODIS_over_landcover.pl` in the background, i.e., in parallel, for each 10x10 tile
+   This script makes at least one call to `wrap_download_join_and_agg_MODIS_over_landcover.pl`.
+If `$COARSE_MASK` is not "null", then for each 10x10 tile, a separate instance of `wrap_download_join_and_agg_MODIS_over_landcover.pl` will be called and run in the background, i.e., in parallel with any other tiles.
+If `$COARSE_MASK` is "null", then a single instance of `wrap_download_join_and_agg_MODIS_over_landcover.pl` will be called to process the entire region defined by the lat/lon bounds.

    - `wrap_download_join_and_agg_MODIS_over_landcover.pl` calls wget to download the relevant MODIS tiles (with the option to ingore tiles that have already been downloaded) and calls `join_and_agg_MODIS_over_landcover.py`
    - `join_and_agg_MODIS_over_landcover.py` aggregates the MODIS data over the specified land cover classification.
 The two options allowed are: MODIS, which has the same gridding as the MODIS LAI and therefore has an easy 1:1 mapping with them; and NLCD, which is at 30 m resolution (reprojected to geographic and broken up into 1x1 degree tiles).
-Note: this script is what checks the LAI QC codes for clouds, snow, bad retrievals, etc; it also creates urban LAI values from a prescribed NDVI-LAI relationship (since the MODIS LAI product has nulls over urban pixels!); and it computes Fcanopy from NDVI.
-No land cover classes are omitted.
-You have to supply a table describing, for each land cover class, how it should handle the QC flags and whether it should generate LAI from the NDVI-LAI relationship.
+This script is what checks the LAI QC codes for clouds, snow, bad retrievals, etc; it also creates urban LAI values from a prescribed NDVI-LAI relationship (since the MODIS LAI product has nulls over urban pixels); and it computes Fcanopy from NDVI.

 After the aggregation is complete, the large MODIS files can be discarded.